-The purpose of the Zydelig REMS is to inform healthcare providers about the following risks
+The purpose of the Zydelig REMS is to inform healthcare providers about the following serious risks

 Fatal and/or Serious Hepatotoxicity

-- Fatal and/or serious hepatotoxicity occurred in 14% of patients treated with Zydelig monotherapy and 16% of patients treated with Zydelig in combination with rituximab or with unapproved combination therapies.
+- Fatal and/or serious hepatotoxicity occurred in 18% of patients treated with Zydelig monotherapy and 16% of patients treated with Zydelig in combination with rituximab or with unapproved combination therapies.

 Fatal and/or Serious and Severe Diarrhea or Colitis

 - Fatal and/or serious and severe diarrhea or colitis (Grade 3 or higher) occurred in 14% of patients treated with Zydelig monotherapy and 20% of patients treated with Zydelig in combination with rituximab or with unapproved combination therapies.
 Diarrhea can occur at any time.

 - Fatal and serious pneumonitis occurred in patients treated with Zydelig.
 Clinical manifestations included interstitial infiltrates and organizing pneumonia.
 In randomized clinical trials of combination therapies, pneumonitis occurred in 4% of patients treated with Zydelig compared to 1% on the comparator arms.
 Time to onset of pneumonitis ranged from <1 to 15 months.
 Monitor patients on Zydelig for pulmonary symptoms.

 Fatal and/or Serious Infections

 - Fatal and/or serious infections occurred in 21% of patients treated with Zydelig monotherapy and 48% of patients treated with Zydelig in combination with rituximab or with unapproved combination therapies.
 The most common infections were pneumonia, sepsis, and febrile neutropenia.

 Fatal and Serious Intestinal Perforation